Return to finding aids search |

 Tebbel married the former Kathryn Carl with whom he had one daughter.

-The John Tebbel Papers consist of correspondence, manuscripts, and published material.
-A biographical press release is filed at the beginning of the collection.
+The John Tebbel Papers consist of biographical material, correspondence, subject files, manuscripts, and published material.

-Published material contains a 1954 New York University calendar, a newspaper, newspaper clippings about others, a pamphlet, and a poem.
+Published material includes a parody newspaper, newspaper clippings about others, and assorted other printed items.

-Incoming correspondence is arranged alphabetically by author.
+Incoming correspondence is arranged alphabetically by sender.
 Outgoing correspondence is arranged in chronological order.
-Subject files are arranged alphabetically by type.
-Manuscripts are arranged alphabetically by type and within that by title.
+Subject files are arranged alphabetically by type/topic.
+Manuscripts are subdivided alphabetically by type (e.g. books, plays) and within each type, alphabetically by title.
 Published material is arranged alphabetically by type.

 Access Restrictions: